CIS 5603. Artificial Intelligence

 Perceiving and Acting

-Some AI systems can directly interact with the outside (either physical or virtual) world without human users in between.
+Some AI systems can directly interact with the outside (either physical or virtual) world without human users or other computer systems in between.
 Such a sensorimotor mechanism is also a necessary front-end of a language interface.

 1. Perception

-Roughly speaking, sensors convert external (physical, chemical, biological, etc.) stimulus into sensation of AI systems, which are usually not identical to human sensations.
+Roughly speaking, sensors convert external (physical, chemical, biological, etc.) stimulus into sensations represented within AI systems, which are usually not identical to human sensations, though may be similar to them to various degrees.

 Perception forms various levels of abstraction from sensation, and integrate them with the knowledge of the system, so as to guide the system's actions to achieve the goals in a changing environment.

 AI research on perception has been focused on vision and sound.
 The major challenge is to choose proper features for each level of abstraction.
 Initially, the features are selected by the designers for each level.
-In computer vision, an influential approach was proposed by David Marr.
+In computer vision, an influential approach was proposed by David Marr, who considered vision as transforming a 2D projective image on the retina into a 3D model of objects and events in the world.

 Deep learning fundamentally changes to the approach of "feature learning" where the features are generated and selected by a learning algorithm according to their contribution to the overall task.
 In a Convolutionary Neural Network (CNN), convolution kernels are applied to generate feature maps that are further abstracted by the next layers.
 Trained end-to-end using backpropagation, CNN works well on ImageNet data in recognizing patterns.